Statement on the UK Stewardship Code

 Voting records are made available to clients on request.
 It is not Ruffer’s policy to disclose publicly its voting records in the same way it is not policy to disclose publicly its holdings (except where required to do so for regulatory purposes).

 Ruffer does not participate in stock lending so recalling lent stock is not an issue, though some of its clients have chosen to do so through their custody arrangements.
 Where it is required to recall this stock, we would liaise with the client and custodian accordingly.

 - Reporting.
 Ruffer’s stewardship activities, including monitoring and engagement with companies and voting activity, are clearly recorded.
-Ruffer can provide clients with information on voting, engagement and stewardship activity on request, but Ruffer does not believe it is in clients’ interests to disclose publicly its shareholdings or how it may have exercised its proxy vote.
+Ruffer can provide clients with information on voting, engagement and stewardship activity on request.
+Additionally we make our annual voting and engagement report available to clients and advisors on request.

 It is not Ruffer’s policy to disclose publicly its voting records in the same way it is not our policy to disclose publicly its holdings (except where required to do so for regulatory purposes).